Culture: The Flavors of Philadelphia Life

 quite regularly grandstand and bully the helpless witness at hearings like this, since it portrays them to the voters as heroic defenders of the public interest, and could even forward their chances of becoming a Presidential candidate.
 Hughes the scapegoat seemed to be in for a public flogging.
 The first step was to haul him before the committee and then keep him waiting for an hour or so, while the members attended to important public business, maybe even had to go for a roll-call vote or something.
 You could tell that things were not going according to the usual script when Hughes himself arrived quite late, accompanied by quite a large staff or retainers.
 When Pepper still delayed the hearing, Hughes called for a newspaper and elaborately read the comic pages.

 The Texas swashbuckler didn't look the part.
-His accent and tailoring reflected a New England boarding school, and while his moustache resembled that of his friend Errol Flynn, he had a voice like a lion and lightning retorts that would do credit to Bill Buckley.
+His accent and tailoring reflected a New England boarding school, and while his mustache resembled that of his friend Errol Flynn, he had a voice like a lion and lightning retorts that would do credit to Bill Buckley.
 Reminding the Chairman that he had been deafened in the crash of a racing plane, he asked him to repeat the question.
 Sorry, please repeat it again.
 And again, and again.
 Pepper was beside himself.

 |The Spruce Goose|